smcnall-xm/xm-labs-ivanti-service-manager-cloud/README.md

 var response = ExecuteWebRequest('POST', url, xMattersJSONString, settings);
 ```

 Additional Ivanti properties can be added to both this Web Connection script and then also in xMatters.
-It is a best practice recommendation to name the property in xMatters the same as Ivanti, for example above the Ivanti property `Category` is the same property configured in xMatters `Category`.
+It is a best practice recommendation to name the property in xMatters the same as Ivanti, for example, above the Ivanti property `Category` is the same property configured in xMatters `Category`.

 #### Get the xMatters Basic Auth Endpoint URL
 * On the *Workflows* page, click the **Ivanti Service Manager | 1.0** then click **FLOWS**